shanebell/appengine-starter/README.md

 ## Running locally

+Open the Google Cloud Console and download a credentials key for the default AppEngine service account.
+Save this file locally as `credentials.json`.
+Note: this is only required locally as credentials are handled automatically when deployed to AppEngine.

 Ensure you have Node.js `lts/fermium` (v14) installed.

-From the root directory:
+From the root of this project:

 ```bash
 npm i